5 Reasons Why B2B Businesses Need a Loyalty Program

 Many business owners will establish accounts with multiple vendors in order to increase the total amount of credit they have available to their business, especially when economic times are uncertain, which opens the door for your competitors to start chipping away at the market share you currently enjoy with each customer.
 Now, instead of a customer placing the same number of orders with your business every day or week, they place a few of those orders with other vendors.
 It may not be obvious at first but over time, it adds up.
 And as more customers do this, the impact to your business can be very pronounced.

 A reward program is designed to change customer behavior by providing opportunities to target specific gaps in your sales relationship with the customer, using strategic bonus offers and associated reward points when they buy.
-This increases customer loyalty – and loyal customers spend more than customers who play one or multiple vendors off against each other.
+This increases customer loyalty—and loyal customers spend more than customers who play one or multiple vendors off against each other.
 This increases your “stickiness” with customers.

 Most business owners are big users of rewards programs, even bigger than the average consumer, due to their increased buying power.
-Because a business spends so much more than an individual, their ability to earn rewards (reward “attainability”) is very pronounced – and very motivating.
+Because a business spends so much more than an individual, their ability to earn rewards (reward attainability) is very pronounced—and very motivating.

-“Opt in” programs, where a business agrees to participate, are effective because by simply joining, the user is indicating they are interested in your company and in earning rewards.
+Opt-in programs, where a business agrees to participate, are effective because by simply joining, the user is indicating they are interested in your company and in earning rewards.
 This interest is your opportunity to become far more visible to them through the use of a customized reward website that allows them to check their account balance and see what sort of reward options are available if they buy from you.
 The more they buy, at the expense of the competition, the greater the range of reward options available.

-Another crucial program tool is the monthly reward email statement; a key driver for program participation and engagement.
-It provides the customer’s reward balance as well as any bonus reward offers tied to the customers sales goals.
-These reward statements have extremely high open rates (typically 45.8%, about 255% higher than the industry average) giving the customers another reason to interact with you and ensuring your business is more top-of-mind when it comes time to placing orders in your category, helping to drive greater retention.
+Another crucial program tool is the monthly reward email statement, a key driver for program participation and engagement.
+It provides the customer’s reward balance as well as any bonus reward offers tied to the customer’s sales goals.
+These reward statements have extremely high open rates (typically 45.8%, about 255% higher than the industry average), giving the customers another reason to interact with you and ensuring your business is more top-of-mind when it comes time to placing orders in your category, helping to drive greater retention.

-A Lift & Shift case study of a wholesale distributor using a B2B loyalty program for their retail dealer customers, showed that the average purchase frequency for the reward-earning customer’s went up 28.9% over a 5 year period, while total spending increased by over 35%, as compared to a decline in purchase frequency of about 1% and a reduction in total spending of about 2% for customers who did not participate in the program.
+A Lift & Shift case study of a wholesale distributor using a B2B loyalty program for their retail dealer customers showed that the average purchase frequency for the reward-earning customers went up 28.9% over a 5-year period, while total spending increased by over 35%, as compared to a decline in purchase frequency of about 1% and a reduction in total spending of about 2% for customers who did not participate in the program.

-2. Drive Incremental Sales
+2. Drive incremental sales

 A well-run, data-driven rewards program can drive incremental sales for your business with a simple “push-pull” structure that will involve your two most important stakeholder groups: your sales team(s) and your customers.

-The “push” component is an incentive reward structure for your company’s inside or field salespeople and/or for any distributor reps or retail salespeople that your business relies on to help promote your products/services to your customers, whether directly or downstream.
+The “push” component is an incentive reward structure for your company’s inside or field salespeople and/or for any distributor reps or retail salespeople that your business relies on to help promote your products or services to your customers, whether directly or downstream.
 While the program structure should always include some sort of “base” reward tied to all sales made, the focus of any program should be on growth.
-Use historical sales data to determine who sold what in the previous year, quarter or month, and tie a richer “bonus” reward structure to sales achievements that exceed the historical numbers.
+Use historical sales data to determine who sold what in the previous year, quarter, or month, and tie a richer bonus reward structure to sales achievements that exceed the historical numbers.
 The greater the increase, the greater the value of the bonus rewards.
 This sort of structure is widely used in the travel industry and familiar to most salespeople.
 To the growth component, you can also add bonus rewards for strategic sales initiatives such as the opening of a new account (with a minimum initial purchase) or attaining new product introduction targets, etc.

 The “pull” component of the reward program targets your existing customers, encouraging them to make their category purchases with you versus your competition.
 Here too, historical sales data is used to structure the bulk of the program offers.
 Customers should earn a modest “base” reward on all purchases as a “thank you” for their continued loyalty and retention, but like the sales incentive program, the focus should be on growth and strategic sales objectives, such as a new product introduction or getting customers to add another product category to their purchasing mix.

 Individually, properly structured push and pull reward tactics will drive incremental sales and growth.
-When combined into a two-sided program, the salesperson and the customer both earning rewards as they interact, the push-pull impact can be truly powerful as one supports the other, resulting in exponential sales growth and improved customer loyalty.
+When combined into a two-sided program, the salesperson and the customer both earn rewards as they interact, and the push-pull impact can be truly powerful as one supports the other, resulting in exponential sales growth and improved customer loyalty.

 3. Improve customer engagement